logoRezime

 Step 9: Add Optional Resume Sections

 Use these to add personality and prove that you’re well-rounded.
+Optional sections can be particularly effective if tailored to the role or company.

 • Languages spoken